spanish grammar rules

 There are a few specific rules for using direct and indirect object pronouns, but once you’ve practiced, they’ll roll off your tongue naturally.

-After familiarizing yourself with these examples, check out this guide on object pronouns in Spanish to take it up a notch!
+After familiarizing yourself with these examples, check out these guides on direct and indirect object pronouns in Spanish to take it up a notch!

 13. Conjugating Gustar (To Like)